spaceml-org/Curator-Unlabeled-Image-Search-Guide/README.md

   * [CLI guide] - Coming soon

 ### 7. [Worldview Search Chrome Extension](https://github.com/spaceml-org/Worldviewsearch-Chrome-Extension)
-A chrome extension for finding similar images in [NASA Worldview website](https://worldview.earthdata.nasa.gov/).
+A chrome extension for finding similar images in the [NASA Worldview website](https://worldview.earthdata.nasa.gov/).
 Take a snapshot of a particular scene in a satellite image on the website.
 Then our extension will show you similar satellite images to the chosen image.
   * [Guide](https://github.com/spaceml-org/Curator-the-guide/blob/main/Single_Usage_Guide/Worldview_Chrome_Extension.md)

 ## Combination guide